Skills and Competencies: What’s the Difference?

 Employees are often told that they need to improve their skills and be more competent in their position in order to advance in their careers.
 Unfortunately, employees mistake skills and competencies as one and the same.
 After all, a skill sounds very similar to a competency to the average employee.
 This failure is the result of general knowledge and a lack of communication.

-Many managers and HR teams may not effectively communicate the proper definitions for skills and competencies to their teams.
-This can create gaps in skills and competencies when employees are looking for guidance on how to further their careers.
-If managers confuse skills and competencies they could end up leading their employees on the wrong path.
+Many managers and HR teams may not effectively communicate the proper definitions for these terms to their teams.
+This can create gaps when employees are looking for guidance on how to further their careers.
+If managers confuse these capabilities they could end up leading their employees on the wrong path.

 Fortunately, this misunderstanding can be corrected at both the organizational and individual level.
 Clearly communicating and defining the difference between skills and competencies can help managers and HR teams create better development plans for their employees.
 These employees can then potentially fill key roles in the organization later on in their career.